Metoposaurus: Geography and history

 Among stereospondyls, metoposaurs seem to have been one of the latest survivors.
 However, a variety of other temnospondyl lines carried into the Jurassic, the latest of which was another stereospondyl, the chigutisaurid Koolasuchus, discovered in modern-day Australia, where it was supported by a colder mid-Cretaceous climate.

 Paleobiology

 Locomotion

 Examination of the vertebral column and limb articulations of Metoposaurus suggests that they used their limbs as flippers and swam by making simultaneous and symmetrical limb movements similar to plesiosaurs.
 A recent study conducted in Poland suggests that the broad, flat head and arm bones, wide hands, and large tail of Metoposaurus diagnosticus are significant characteristics which led the researchers to conclude that they swam in ephemeral lakes during the wet season and used their heads and forearms to burrow under the ground when the dry season began.
 The study found that the medullary region is filled with well-developed trabecular bone.
 The growth marks in all bones are organized as thick layers of highly vascularized zones and thick compact annuli with numerous rest lines, which may correspond with favorably wet and long, unfavorably dry seasons.

+Palaeopathology

+Multiple palaeopathologies have been described from the species Metoposaurus krasiejowensis, of which individuals documented to have suffered from congenital scoliosis caused by hemivertebra are known, as are individuals displaying evidence of spinal arthropathy.